 Gadgets That Changed the World But Are Now Relics

 The VCR, or video cassette recorder, came out in 1976 and immediately had an impact on how we watched movies.
-I remember when my parents brought one home for us and we thought it was the coolest thing since sliced bread.
-In it’s peak years, late 80’s and early 90’s, the VCR was pretty expensive, but the price dropped as did the popularity when other electronic devices started taking over.
-In 2005, the very last major Hollywood release made it’s way to VHS.
-And, in 2008, JVC, who was the last to produce the VCR, stopped production.
+I remember when my parents brought one home for us for the very first time and we thought it was the coolest thing since sliced bread.
+In it's peak years, late 80's and early 90's, the VCR was pretty expensive, but the price dropped as did the popularity when other electronic started taking over.
+Now, it will be produced no more.
+RIP VCR.

-The cassette tape came out in the 60’s but didn’t reach it full popularity until the 80’s.
-I had a pretty big collection of tapes that I bought as well as ones that I recorded my favorite music on from different radio stations.
-In fact, besides radio, it was the primary way people listened to their favorite music.
-I remember my mind getting blown when they changed the color of tapes from white to clear.
-We thought we were high tech then.
+The cassette tape came out in the 60's but didn't reach it full popularity until the 80's.
+Not only did I have a pretty massive collection of my favorite bands on cassette, I remember using blank tapes to record my favorite songs off of the radio.
+Anybody remember recording mix tapes for that special someone?
 The cassette tape was overshadowed by the introduction to CDs and in 2005, major music labels discontinued them.

 With the use of computers, laptops and other devices for writing, the typewriter is not as prominent as it once was, but is still widely used in many parts of the world.
 However, that said, the last time I even touched a typewriter was back in the 80's.